sdiehl/sonic/README.md

 The Sonic protocol can be outlined in three steps: Setup, Prover and Verifier.
 Due to the universality property of the SRS, the setup phase needs only to be run once.
+This implementation uses BLS12-381 elliptic curve.

 ```haskell
 sonicProtocol :: ArithCircuit Fr -> Assignment Fr -> Fr -> IO Bool